Growth Marketing

 The search for product-market fit 🧩

 When Dylan and Evan decided to go full time (enabled by Dylan’s Thiel fellowship), the primary mission was to make design collaborative, and accessible.
 After dropping browser-based photo-editing as the focus use-case (citing the shift of photography to handheld devices), the team identified a huge market in interface design.
-A market that was booming with the explosion in smartphone applications, but haunted by nightmarish cross-vertical communication and collaboration gaps between design, product, and engineering.
+A market that was booming with the explosion in smartphone applications, but haunted by nightmarish cross-vertical communication and collaboration gaps between design, product, and Engineering Blog.

 A product that packed all the design functionalities of traditional software but was now accessible over the browser (courtesy WebGL) for multiplayer editing amongst designers and cross-functional non-design teams